zweed4u/PokemonGoWiki/Configuration-files.md

 You can set ```"any": {"keep_best_cp": true}``` or ```"any": {"keep_best_iv": true}```.

-In that case after each capture bot will check that do you have a new pokemon or not.
+In that case after each capture bot will check that do you have a new Pokémon or not.

-If you don't have it, it will keep it (no matter was it strong or weak pokemon).
+If you don't have it, it will keep it (no matter was it strong or weak Pokémon).

 If you already have it, it will keep a stronger version and will transfer the a weaker one.